Sticking Points Book

 Have you heard these questions lately?
 Have you asked them yourself?

-- Why can’t they stop texting and make eye contact?
+- Why can’t they put down their phones and make eye contact?

 - Why aren’t the younger generations loyal to the organization like we were?

-If you want to know how you can understand and communicate and work effectively with all four generations, you need “the answer key to the generations.”
+If you want to know how you can communicate and work effectively with all five generations, you need “the answer key to the generations.”

-For the first time ever there are four generations at work (and five at home):
+For the first time ever there are five generations:

 Traditionalists (born before 1945)